koinos/koinos-miner/README.md

 On macOS, installing `gcc` is required to support OpenMP parallelization.
 Using the `brew` package manager, install OpenSSL and gcc.
 ```
-brew install openssl gcc
+brew install openssl gcc cmake
 ```

 ### Windows

-On Windows, ensure that you are using the `MingW` compiler.
+On Windows, ensure that you are using the `MingW` compiler and you have installed `CMake`.
 Using the cholocately package manager, install OpenSSL.

 ```
 choco install openssl